 The best beaches in Sardinia

-Mari Pintou is a must when you visit Sardinia.
+Mari Pintou is a must visit, and is easily one of the most beautiful and best beaches in Sardinia.
 It’s also located in the south of the island, but it is east of Cagliari and also within striking distance of the city.

 Dorgali – East Sardinia